-I have a running build built on an agent that is somehow quite aged, so i wanted to install a fresh one and script that with a bit of powershell.
+I have a running build built on an agent that is somehow quite aged, so i wanted to install a fresh one on a “windows server core” and script that with a bit of powershell.
 After i’ve sone some setup an old and legacy webapp complains:

 error MSB4226: The imported project "C:\Program Files (x86)\Microsoft Visual Studio\2019\Enterprise\MSBuild\Microsoft\VisualStudio\v16.0\WebApplications\Microsoft.WebApplication.targets" was not found.
 Also, tried to find "WebApplications\Microsoft.WebApplication.targets" in the fallback search path(s) for $(VSToolsPath) - "C:\Program Files (x86)\MSBuild\Microsoft\VisualStudio\v16.0" .
 These search paths are defined in "C:\Program Files (x86)\Microsoft Visual Studio\2019\Enterprise\MSBuild\Current\Bin\msbuild.exe.Config".
 Confirm that the path in the <Import> declaration is correct, and that the file exists on disk in one of the search paths.